typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 };
 ```

-If we look at our Northwind dataset, we can see a transitivity exists between the `Employees`, `Territories` and `Region` tables which means we can leverage the rule above in Graql.
+If we look at our Northwind dataset, we can see a transitivity exists between the `Employees`, `Territories` and `Region` tables which means we can leverage the rule above in TypeQL.
 To illustrate this point, let's look at this question:

 `Return all the employee IDs who are in a region with region-description "x".`